vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-tutorial.md

 A skybox determines the texture of the sky in your domain.
 The skybox can be just a color, or an image from a URL.
 For example, you can have a blue sky or use an image of the night sky with stars as a skybox.

 To add a blue sky to your zone:
-1. In the 'Entity List' window, select 'Zone-1'.
+1. In Interface, pull up your HUD or Tablet and go to **Create**.
+2. Select 'Zone-1' either from the Entity List or directly in Interface.
-2. In the 'Properties' tab, change the 'Skybox' property by selecting 'On' from the drop-down.
+3. In the 'Properties' tab, change the 'Skybox' property by selecting 'On' from the drop-down.
-3. Click on 'Skybox' color, and add these RGB (`0,0,255`) values to add a blue key light.
+4. Click on 'Skybox' color, and add these RGB (`0,0,255`) values to add a blue key light.

 To add an image of the night sky to your zone:
 1. Host your image on a cloud service and copy the URL.